TimothyADavis/agnonthebeach/index.md

 Abstract submission is now closed, and participants should have recieved communications from us with the outcome of their application.
 Registration for accepted participants is now [open](https://forms.gle/7GfURmJWCWEJGHnc9).

-The regular registration fee is expected to be around <b>200 euros</b>, and we hope to be able to offer a reduced fee for students.
-Once this is confirmed registration payment will be open via CST Tropea.
+The regular registration fee is expected to be around <b>200 euros</b>, and we offer a 50% reduced fee for students.
+A small number (5/6) of mini grants of about <b>300 euros</b> are also available upon request for participants (at any career stage) with very limited travel budget.
+Registration payments will open via CST Tropea after registration closure.
 We anticipate that the registration fee will cover use of the venue, the costs of the welcome reception, coffee breaks, conference dinner, and the dedicated bus transfers to/from the Lamezia Terme airport.

 The scientific programme has been chosen based on submitted abstracts, and full details will be included here once all speakers are confirmed.
 The expectation is that conference speakers will deliver their talks in person.
 Remote talks will be considered only under exceptional circumstances.